 What We Do

 At Oyova we help our clients achieve their desired levels of WCAG 2.1 compliance for both new and existing sites or apps.
-We provide support for one-time or on-going engagements to remediate current accessibility issues and ensure future compliance.
+We provide support for one-time or ongoing engagements to remediate current accessibility issues and ensure future compliance.
 We’ll start with a consultation to determine the extent of your compliance needs then work with your team to implement a plan to achieve that compliance.

 How We Do It

 Our team of accessibility experts will work with you to ensure compliance so that your business and livelihood are protected from litigation and your consumers are all properly considered and cared for.
 We can test, write, and remediate code to WCAG 2.1 standards for ADA Compliance Level A, AA, and even AAA.
-Additionally, we can work with industry-leading accessibility partners to certify accessibility and provide long-term audit trails to prove compliance measures if litigation were to ever arise.
+Additionally, we can work with industry-leading accessibility partners to certify accessibility and provide long-term audit trails to prove compliance measures if litigation were ever to arise.